 My suggestion is you buy the necessary parts and build it yourself.
 You don’t need to buy a touchscreen (or any screen), that’s optional.

 One advantage with RaspiBlitz is that you can run it over WiFi.
 This guide shows you how.
 (BTW, this is not possible with MyNode; it has to connect to an Ethernet cable).

-I do not have a guide to an Umbrel setup, I’ve just provided a link to their webpage.
-I may write a guide in the future.
+I do not have a guide to an Umbrel setup as I don’t yet recommend it (that might change as Umbrel improves) – I’ve just provided a link to their webpage.

 Parman’s Mac/Windows Guide (Link)